sathish316/billable/README.md

 ```
 $ bill -a John -u john123 -s password123 -c "AREA 51" -f 7/1/2012 -t 7/5/2012 -h 9
 ```
+### Assumptions

+It makes the following assumptions:

+* It works only for git
+* Your name is present in git author or commit message
+* You always fill timesheets the next week
+* You're lazy enough to skip Readmes

 ### TODO